shakfu/py-js/README.md

 pymx     | min-devkit | c++    | concise, modern, using [pybind11](https://github.com/pybind/pybind11)
 jmx      | max-sdk    | c      | a planned [jupyter](https://jupyter.org) client in Max

+The common idea in these externals is to help you use and distribute python code and libraries in your Max applications.
+They are differentiated in the way that this is done.

+Please see below for a full overview and feature comparison of the externals.

+For a sense of relative maturity, about 80% of development time to-date has gone into the first two externals (`py` and `pyjs`) with the remaining part distributed to the others.

+Please note that all of the externals currently only work on MacOS x86_64 and were written when the max-sdk did yet fully transition to using cmake.

+There is a branch (`m1` branch) which is working on Apple Silicon compatibility and using the new infrastructure, but it is is still not yet fully functional and is also part of a slow cleanup and restructuring effort, so a number of things might still look funny and redundant in the master branch.

+For some of the less developed externals and for some of the more experimental features don't be surprised if Max seg-faults (especially if you try the cython wrapped `api` module which operates on the c-level of the Max SDK).

+## Quickstart

 It is suggested to try out the `py` and `pyjs` objects first since they are the most mature and best documented of the collection.
-There is no need to compile them as a [release (0.1)](https://github.com/shakfu/py-js/releases/tag/0.1) has just been made with both externals being fully codesigned and notarized.
+There is also no need to compile them as a [release (0.1)](https://github.com/shakfu/py-js/releases/tag/0.1) has just been made with both externals being fully codesigned and notarized.

-Please note that all of the externals currently only work on MacOS x86_64.
-And while there is a branch which is working on Apple Silicon compatibility, it is also part of a slow cleanup and restructuring effort, so a number of things might look funny and redundant in the master branch.

-For some of the less developed externals and for some of the more experimental features don't be surprised if Max seg-faults (especially if you try the cython wrapped `api` module which operates on the c-level of the Max SDK).

-With such caveats aside, if you'd rather not download the [0.1 release](https://github.com/shakfu/py-js/releases/tag/0.1), compilation / installation is pretty straighforward:
+If you'd rather not download the [0.1 release](https://github.com/shakfu/py-js/releases/tag/0.1), compilation / installation is pretty straightforward:

 1. For compilation, make sure you have either Xcode or the command line tools installed via `xcode-select --install` in the terminal.